balos1/sundials/doc/arkode/guide/source/Introduction.rst

 The installed SUNDIALSConfig.cmake file now supports the ``COMPONENTS`` option to ``find_package``.
 The exported targets no longer have IMPORTED_GLOBAL set.

+A bug was fixed in :c:func:`SUNMatCopyOps` where the matrix-vector product setup function pointer was not copied.

 A bug was fixed in the SPBCGS and SPTFQMR solvers for the case where a non-zero initial guess and a solution scaling vector are provided.
 This fix only impacts codes using SPBCGS or SPTFQMR as standalone solvers as all SUNDIALS packages